-We made 8 overnight stops on this trip, and here they are, with driving mileages, VIA points and day trips from each stop.
+We made 8 overnight stops on this roadtrip that started from Germany, and here they are, with driving mileages, VIA points and day trips from each stop.

 STOP 1.
 Rothenburg ob der Tauber, Germany (1 night)

 Drive: Frankfurt Airport, Germany, to Rothenburg ob der Tauber, Germany

 We flew into Frankfurt, Germany (from New York), took possession of our rental car and drove to our first destination, Rothenburg ob der Tauber (not to confuse with a couple of “other” German Rothenburgs).
 We explored this “straight from the fairy tale” medieval town (one of Germany’s best preserved) on foot – on our own during the day and with the Night Watchman’s Tour at night.

 Drive: Rothenburg-ob der Tauber, Germany to Munich, Germany (VIA Nuremberg, Germany)

 Day trips from Munich: Lake Chiemsee (islands Herreninsel and Fraueninsel); Salzburg, Austria